sparshpnd23/DevOps2/README.md

    **TASK 4 : Testing**
     In this task, the deployed code would be tested and if there is any error, an email will be automatically sent to the mentioned emails.
 For this, I have used the status method, i.e. , whenever we access any web page using curl and linux, the status is 200 if the page is working, otherwise not.
-So, I have segregated the status annd used it in my concept.
+So, I have segregated the status and used it in my concept.
 The exit 1 would deliberately fail the task.

    ![](/j2/test2.5.png)